Monza

 - Mamo's: Also in Monza, Mamo’s provides a casual and welcoming setting for enjoying regional Italian favourites.
 The menu includes a variety of pasta dishes, meat mains, and antipasti, with an atmosphere that suits both lunch and evening dining.
 Price guide: € (Budget-friendly)

-Monza Gallery
+Monza Photo Gallery

-Places close to Monza
+Places Close to Monza

 - Milan (approx. 15 km southwest of Monza): The vibrant capital of Lombardy, Milan is a global centre for fashion, art, and culture.
 Key attractions include the iconic Duomo di Milano, the Galleria Vittorio Emanuele II, and Sforza Castle.
 Milan is also famous for Leonardo da Vinci's Last Supper at Santa Maria delle Grazie, and its thriving arts scene.